expo/orbit/README.md

 ## Install

-You can find the latest version of Orbit to download at https://github.com/expo/orbit/releases and you can enable this experimental feature by going to www.expo.dev/settings and selecting the "Expo Orbit" experiment under the Experiments section.

 1. Go to [orbit/releases](https://github.com/expo/eas-menu-bar/releases?q=expo-menu-bar) and download the latest release.

 2. Unzip the file and drag Expo Orbit to the Applications folder.